Judicial Branch Guide to the Use of Service Animals

 The PDF files above requires the free Adobe Reader.

 A service animal is defined by state and federal law as a dog that has been individually trained to do work or perform tasks for people with disabilities.
 Service animals perform a variety of tasks, such as guiding a person who is blind, alerting a person who is deaf, pulling a wheelchair, calming a person with PTSD during an anxiety attack, or reminding a person to take prescribed medications.

-The Judicial Branch welcomes service animals in all areas of our courts and facilities where the pubic is allowed to go.
+The Judicial Branch welcomes service animals in all areas of our courts and facilities where the public is allowed to go.

 Pets and other non-service animals will not be permitted in our facilities.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals.